masuddu101/L2-Assignment-1/blog-1.md

-Why 'any' is a Type Safety Hole — and Why 'unknown' is the Safer Choice
+Blog Topic:
+1. Why is any labeled a "type safety hole," and why is unknown the safer choice for handling unpredictable data?
+Explain the concept of type narrowing.

 Introduction